Save big (up to $1,875) on small business tools with our free membership, business.com+

 FYIDid you know

-Although you should be conducting regular check-ins with employees face to face, it's also beneficial to use tools like top-rated HR software to track employee performance, progress and sentiment over time.
+Although you should conduct regular check-ins with employees face to face, it's also beneficial to use tools like top-rated HR software to track employee performance, progress and sentiment over time.

 Shift cultures one department at a time.

-Overhauling the many cultures across all corners of your company can be like trying to swim for the first time without floaties.
-Instead, start by identifying cultural gaps across departments and focusing on those that need extra attention.
-Along the way, be upfront with your employees about the steps you’re taking and why you’re taking them and remain hands-on in the process.
+Rather than overhauling many cultures across all corners of your company, start by identifying cultural gaps across departments and focusing on those that need extra attention.
+Along the way, be upfront with your team members about the steps you’re taking and why you’re taking them, and remain hands-on in the process.

 “Transitioning between cultures, such as moving from a role to a task culture, requires clear communication, leadership involvement and transparency,” Kravitz explained.
 “Start small by piloting cultural shifts within a single department or team and scaling successful initiatives.
 Build momentum with these pilots and learn from them on how to enhance efforts moving forward.”